jbarroso/clean-code/README.md

 ## How Do You Write Functions Like This?
 * Write ugly and long functions with a long list of arguments
 * You need to have unit tests that cover all that functions.
 * Then you can to massage and refine that code.
-You can break everything in clases and keep your test passing.
+You can break everything in classes and keep your test passing.
 ## Conclusion
 Functions are the verbs and classes are the nouns of the language of our system.